events555/Rbuild/README.md

 # PROGRAM DESCRIPTION

 Rbuild is a fullstack storefont for buying PCs.
 Users can browse the store or create an account to build PCs using a pcpartpicker-like list or use a form to request a PC from company employees and chat with them.
 It uses HTML and Javascript for the frontend and Node.js and MySQL for the backend.
+Developed for the 14:332:452 Software Engineering course at Rutgers University with a group of 10 students.

 # OVERVIEW OF FOLDER HIERARCHY